-The expanded taxonomy can accommodate federated data bases that differ widely in their characteristics.
-For example, if a tightly controlled federated data base is tightly coupled, the global data administrator and the global data base administrator have exercised their authority and expertise to provide a seamless, interoperable environment that allows the federation's users to experience the illusion of a single data base for their applications and ad-hoc queries.
+The expanded taxonomy can accommodate federated databases that differ widely in their characteristics.
+For example, if a tightly controlled federated database is tightly coupled, the global data administrator and the global database administrator have exercised their authority and expertise to provide a seamless, interoperable environment that allows the federation's users to experience the illusion of a single database for their applications and ad-hoc queries.

-A tightly controlled federated data base can also be loosely coupled, in which case the global data administrator allows the users of the federation to see some heterogeneity with respect to the component data bases.
+A tightly controlled federated database can also be loosely coupled, in which case the global data administrator allows the users of the federation to see some heterogeneity with respect to the component databases.

 Both conditions are within the realm of possibility.
-However, a loosely controlled federated data base is almost certain to be loosely coupled.
-This is because a loosely controlled federated data base lacks a central authority capable of mediating disputes about data representation in the federated schema and enforcing uniformity in the federation's interfaces to user applications.
-A loosely controlled federated data base is not likely to be tightly coupled.
+However, a loosely controlled federated database is almost certain to be loosely coupled.
+This is because a loosely controlled federated database lacks a central authority capable of mediating disputes about data representation in the federated schema and enforcing uniformity in the federation's interfaces to user applications.
+A loosely controlled federated database is not likely to be tightly coupled.

-Local or Localized Schema versus Component Schema versus Export Schema.
-A local or localized data base generally starts as a stand-alone, nonintegrated data base.
-When a local, autonomous data base is selected for membership in a federation, a local schema is defined as a conceptual schema of the component DBS that is expressed in the native data model of the component DBMS.
+Local or Localized Schema vs. Component Schema vs. Export Schema.
+A local or localized database generally starts as a stand-alone, nonintegrated database.
+When a local, autonomous database is selected for membership in a federation, a local schema is defined as a conceptual schema of the component DBS that is expressed in the native data model of the component DBMS.

-When the local data base actually becomes a member of a federated data base, it is said to be a component data base.
-The schema associated with a given data base component is called a component schema, which is derived by translating a local schema into the common data model of the FDBS.
+When the local database actually becomes a member of a federated database, it is said to be a component database.
+The schema associated with a given database component is called a component schema, which is derived by translating a local schema into the common data model of the FDBS.
 An export schema represents the subset of the component schema that can be shared with the federation and its users.

-Similarly, Date defines a local schema as the data base definition of a component data base in a distributed data base.
+Similarly, Date defines a local schema as the database definition of a component database in a distributed database.

-Federated Schema versus Global Schema versus Global Data Dictionary.
-A federated schema is an integration of multiple export schemata.
-Because the distributed data base definition is sometimes called the global schema, federated schema and global schema are used interchangeably.
+Federated Schema vs. Global Schema vs. Global Data Dictionary.
+Afederated schema is an integration of multiple export schemata.
+Because the distributed database definition is sometimes called the global schema, federated schema and global schema are used interchangeably.

 A global data dictionary is the same as a global schema that includes the data element definitions as they are used in the FDBS.
-A data dictionary is different from a schema, or data base structure specification, because a data dictionary contains the definitions of attributes or objects, not just the configuration of tables, attributes, objects, and entities within that structure.
+A data dictionary is different from a schema, or database structure specification, because a data dictionary contains the definitions of attributes or objects, not just the configuration of tables, attributes, objects, and entities within that structure.

-It is especially important to include the data element definitions with the export schemata when forming a federated data base in which multiple data representations are likely.
-Simply having a collection of data base structures is insufficient to complete a useful federated schema.
-It is necessary to know the meaning of each attribute or object and how it is construed in the component data base.
+It is especially important to include the data element definitions with the export schemata when forming a federated database in which multiple data representations are likely.
+Simply having a collection of database structures is insufficient to complete a useful federated schema.
+It is necessary to know the meaning of each attribute or object and how it is construed in the component database.

-Middleware versus Midware.
-In a three-tier client/server architecture designed to connect and manage data exchange between user applications and a variety of data servers, the middle tier that brokers transactions the federation, upled FDBS are ema.
-Thus, the they are aware tightly coupled distributed sysot present in a coupled FDBSs e with a uniform lature devis hybrid FDBS is bal schema that t other compobled):
+Middleware vs. Midware.
+In a three-tier client/server architecture designed to connect and manage data exchange between user applications and a variety of data servers, the middle tier that brokers transactions between clients and servers consists of middleware, which is sometimes called midware.